near/docs/docs/8.abstraction/chain-signatures.md

 In this document we cover the steps necessary to sign a transaction for another chain, we recommend you to read our [**overview of Chain Signatures**](../1.concepts/abstraction/chain-signatures.md) before, as well as some of its [**use cases**](../1.concepts/abstraction/signatures/use-case.md).

 :::info
-Check our example showing how to [sign Ethereum transactions on NEAR](https://github.com/near-examples/near-multichain)
+See our [web-app example](https://github.com/near-examples/near-multichain) and [component example](https://test.near.social/md1.testnet/widget/chainsig-sign-eth-tx) showing how a NEAR account can create an Ethereum testnet transaction.
 :::

 ---